ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 | Keys | `ibmcloud is keys` | [List all keys](/docs/vpc?topic=vpc-vpc-reference#keys) |
 | Placement groups | `ibmcloud is placement-groups` | [List all placement groups](/docs/vpc?topic=vpc-vpc-reference#placement-groups-list) |
 {: caption="Required instance template details" caption-side="bottom"}

+Verify that the profile that you want to use is available in the zone where you plan to create the instance.

 Use the following commands to determine the required information to create an instance template.